-We evaluate RAPID against hand-crafted designs for a collection of five benchmark applications, which were selected based upon previous research demonstrating significant acceleration using the Automata Processor [4, 16, 19, 21].
+We evaluate RAPID against hand-crafted designs for five real-world benchmark applications, which were selected based upon previous research demonstrating significant acceleration using the Automata Processor [4, 18, 21, 23].

 Table 3 provides descriptions of the benchmarks used.
 For each benchmark, we chose an instance size representative of a real-world problem.
 These sizes come either directly from previous work or from conversations with the authors of the previous work.
 The generation method column indicates the technique used to create the handcrafted code, which ranged from custom Java or Python programs for generating an ANML design to the use of a GUI design tool (Workbench) for crafting automata by hand.
-The authors of the ARM [19] and Brill [21] benchmarks provided us with their original code, including a collection of regular expressions for performing the Brill benchmark.
+The authors of the ARM [21] and Brill [23] benchmarks provided us with their original code, including a collection of regular expressions for performing the Brill benchmark.
 We recreated the remaining designs, using algorithms and specifications published in previous work.

-Table 4 lists design statistics for each of the benchmarks.
+Table 4 lists design statistics for the benchmarks.
 We compare the lines of code needed to generate ANML, be it using RAPID or a custom technique in the cases of ARM and Brill.
 For ARM, the RAPID code requires six times fewer lines to represent, and Brill requires about half of the lines of the hand-crafted solution.
 The regular expression representation for Brill is more compact than RAPID.
-An author from the previous work [21] noted, however, that she found developing the regular expressions to be tedious and error-prone and felt that the RAPID program was more intuitive.
+We found developing the regular expressions to be tedious and errorprone and felt that the RAPID program was more intuitive.

 We created the Gappy, Exact, and MOTOMATA benchmarks using a GUI design tool.
 For these, we present the lines of code in ANML, which is roughly equivalent to the number of actions taken within the design tool.
 ANML file sizes are dependent on the specific instance of a problem.
-The numbers we present here are for a single instance of the problem size listed in Table 3.
+The numbers we present are for a single instance of the problem size listed in Table 3.
 In all cases, the RAPID program is significantly more compact than the ANML it generates.

 As an approximation for the size of the resulting automaton, we measure the number of STEs generated and the number of STEs loaded to the AP after placement and routing.
 The placement and routing tools modify the original automaton to better match the architectural design of the AP.
 For most benchmarks, RAPID-generated automata contain fewer device STEs, taking up less space on the device.
 Only the Gappy benchmark requires more device STEs.
 Although we could optimize the RAPID code to reduce the size of the generated automaton, we found that this more natural design, although larger, has comparable placement and routing efficiency.
-In the case of MOTOMATA, the RAPID version requires approximately half the STEs of the hand-crafted version.
+For MOTOMATA, the RAPID version requires approximately half the STEs of the hand-crafted version.
 The compiled RAPID version makes use of a saturating counter, while the handcrafted version uses positional encoding.